-Private Google access enables virtual machine (VM) instances on a subnet to reach Google APIs and services using an internal IP address rather than an external IP address.
+Private Google Access enables virtual machine (VM) instances on a subnet to reach Google APIs and services using an internal IP address rather than an external IP address.
 External IP addresses are routable and reachable over the Internet.
 Internal (private) IP addresses are internal to Google Cloud Platform (GCP) and are not routable or reachable over the Internet.
-You can use Private Google access to allow VMs without Internet access to reach Cloud APIs, Google services, and Google properties that are accessible over HTTP(S)
+You can use Private Google Access to allow VMs without Internet access to reach Google APIs, services, and properties that are accessible over HTTP(S).

-Private Google access does not apply to Google Cloud SQL.
-You do not get private connectivity to Cloud SQL when you use Private Google access.
+Private Google Access does not apply to Cloud SQL.
+You do not get private connectivity to Cloud SQL when you use Private Google Access.

 Instances with external IP addresses are not affected when you enable the ability to access Google services from internal IP addresses.
 These instances can still connect to Google APIs and managed services.